rsksmart/rif-storage-pinner/README.md

 OPTIONS
-  -n, --network=testnet|mainnet        specifies to which network is the provider connected -o, --offerId=offerId                (required) ID of Offer to which should the service listen to -p, --provider=provider              URL to blockchain node provider -p, --config=config-path             path to custom config
+  -n, --network=testnet|mainnet        specifies to which network is the provider connected -o, --offerId=offerId                (required) ID of Offer to which should the service listen to -p, --provider=provider              URL to blockchain node or Marketplace server

   --ipfs=ipfs                          specifies a connection URL to IPFS node.
 Default is go-ipfs
                                        listening configuration.